Table of Contents Show

 Why not head to Rockport Beach Texas if you want a great beach experience.
-This beach at Rockport, TX, is known to be the first ‘Blue Wave’ beach, one of the only four on the Texas coast.
+This beach at Rockport, TX, is known to be the first ‘Blue Wave’ beach, one of the only four on the Texas coast and the best part is it is family-friendly.

 This fantastic fishing village is ranked in ‘The 100 Best Small Art Towns Of America’ and one of America’s favourite places to retire.
 This charming place has been the favourite haunt of wealthy Texans since the 1800s, and it was founded just after the Civil War.